-Mountain Monarch has specially designed this Lumbini Pilgrimage Tours as an exclusive Buddhist pilgrimage cultural tour to the birthplace of Buddha, the light of Asia which is enlisted on the world heritage site by UNESCO.
-The remains of the lost empire of Sudhodhana are still in existence in Tilaurakot where Gautama Buddha spent his 29 years and started his journey of enlightenment.
+Mountain Monarch has specially designed this Lumbini Pilgrimage Tour as an exclusive Buddhist pilgrimage cultural tour to the birthplace of Buddha, the light of Asia, which is enlisted on the world heritage site by UNESCO.
+The remains of the lost empire of Sudhodhana are still in existence in Tilaurakot, where Gautama Buddha spent his 29 years and started his journey of enlightenment.
 We do visit the Asoka pillar inscriptions indicate in the sacred garden proofs that Buddha was born here around 2500 years ago on our Lumbini visit.

-After the establishment of the Lumbini Development Zone in 1978, it has done a great job excavating and renovating the shrine and as well in attracting Buddhist nations around the world to building monasteries in the sacred garden.
-Every monastery displays its own kind of architecture reflecting the unique interpretation of Buddhism. we also explore some of the Buddhist Stupa and monasteries in Kathmandu valley to add more charms to your Lumbini pilgrimage tour to Nepal.
+After establishing the Lumbini Development Zone in 1978, it did a great job excavating and renovating the shrine and attracting Buddhist nations worldwide to build monasteries in the sacred garden.
+As a result, every monastery displays its kind of architecture, reflecting the unique interpretation of Buddhism.
+We also explore some Buddhist Stupas and monasteries in Kathmandu valley to add more charms to your Lumbini pilgrimage tour to Nepal.

-Places of Interest to Visit on Lumbini Pilgrimage Tour:
+Places of Interest to Visit on the Lumbini Pilgrimage Tour:

 World Peace Pagoda:

 The Stupa is outside the sacred garden of Lumbini.
 It takes around 45 minutes stroll to reach the sites.
-It was built by a Japanese monk.
-It is a fascinating place to view the sunset as well as the surrounding of peace and beauty.
+A Japanese monk built it.
+It is a fascinating place to view the sunset and the surrounding peace and beauty.

 Lumbini Crane Sanctuary:

-The surrounding wetland area of the Stupa is protected for rare Sarus Cranel.
-Especially in the evening, it is a great place to enjoy the sighting of Cranes.
+The surrounding wetland area of the Stupa is protected from rare Sarus Cranel.
+Therefore, especially in the evening, it is a great place to enjoy the sighting of Cranes.

-It is a small village situated 2 km southwest of Thaulihawa, there lie the ruins of huge structures with the cluster of four mounds and a tank.
+It is a small village situated 2 km southwest of Thaulihawa; there lie the ruins of immense structures with a cluster of four mounds and a tank.
 On the top of the structural mound is the image of Linga, dedicated to Shiva.

-It is a small village situated 5 km southwest of Thaulihawa, there lies an Ashoka pillar on a slab.
-The upper portion of the pillar is broken but the lower portion is still intact measuring 3.5m.
-In the adjoining place lies a huge Stupa with successive rings of wedge-shaped Mauryan bricks.
+It is a small village situated 5 km southwest of Thaulihawa; an Ashoka pillar is on a slab.
+The upper portion of the post is broken, but the lower part is still intact, measuring 3.5m—a huge Stupa with successive rings of wedge-shaped Mauryan bricks in the adjoining place.

-It is situated 8 km northwest of Taulihawa, The place has a quadrangular tank surrounded by bushes, locally it is called Niglisagar.
-There lie the two broken Ashokan pillars, the longer one is lying flat on the ground and the shorter one is stuck into the ground.
-On the shorter pillar, there is an inscription written in Brahmi script which translates as a King Piyadasi beloved of the gods, after 14 years of his coronation enlarged for the second time the Stupa of Buddha Kanaka Muni, and after 20 years of his coronation he came himself and worshiped and caused this stone pillar to be erected.
+It is situated 8 km northwest of Taulihawa, and The place has a quadrangular tank surrounded by bushes, locally known as Niglisagar.
+The two broken Ashokan pillars; the longer one lies flat on the ground, and the shorter one is stuck into the ground.
+On the shorter pillar, there is an inscription written in Brahmi script, which translates as a King Piyadasi beloved of the gods; after 14 years of his coronation enlarged for the second time, the Stupa of Buddha Kanaka Muni, and after 20 years of his coronation he came himself and worshiped and caused this stone pillar to be erected.

-Several beautiful shrines and monasteries have been built by devotees belonging to different Buddhist countries.
-A visit to Lumbini, the birthplace of Buddha, is not only for spiritual enlightenment but also for the solace and satisfaction that one gets in such a calm and peaceful environment.
+Devotees from different Buddhist countries have built several beautiful shrines and monasteries.
+A visit to Lumbini, the birthplace of Buddha, is not only for spiritual enlightenment but also for the solace and satisfaction one gets in such a calm and peaceful environment.

 The Ashoka Pillar:

 In 1895, Fuehrer, a famous German archaeologist, discovered the great pillar while wandering about the foothills of the Churia range.
 This is the first epigraphy finding of the life history of Buddha.
-Further exploration and excavation of the surrounding area revealed the evidence finding relating to the existence of a brick temple and a sandstone sculpture within the temple itself which depicts the scenes of the Buddha's birth.
+Further exploration and excavation of the surrounding area revealed evidence of the existence of a brick temple and a sandstone sculpture within the temple, depicting the scenes of the Buddha's birth.

 The Mayadevi Temple:

-The is the most important shrine at Lumbini dedicated to the mother of Gautama Buddha, which enshrines the traditional site of the Buddha's birth.
-It is pointed out by scholars that the temple of Maya Devi was constructed over the foundations of more than one earlier temple or Stupa.
+The most important shrine at Lumbini is dedicated to the mother of Gautama Buddha, which enshrines the traditional site of the Buddha's birth.
+Scholars painted that the temple of Maya Devi was constructed over the foundations of more than one earlier temple or Stupa.